iamnarendrasingh/PyEmailOutlook/README.md

 ## Setup

-1. Ensure that the following directory structure is in place:
+1. Ensure that the following directory structure is in one place

-├─ PyEmailOutlook
-│ ├─ email_sender_app.py
-│ └─ send_email.py
-└─ Email.xlsx

 2. Open a command prompt or terminal window and navigate to the `PyEmailOutlook` directory: cd PyEmailOutlook